ajpiter/PythonProTips/README.md

 # PythonProTips

-Whether you are just learning python, or having been using it for years sometimes it is helpful to have easy to find friendly reminders on how to write your code, for when you are searching for that one snippet you did awhile back.
+Whether you are just learning python, or have been using it for years sometimes it is helpful to have easy to find friendly reminders on how to write your code, for when you are searching for that one snippet you did awhile back.

 This is where I will store my reminders and by reminders I mean step by step instructions for how to complete simple tasks.